Vandal Savage: Pre-Crisis

 After 16 years of prison, Vandal Savage has his freedom again and lures the Justice Society members out of retirement, capturing them.
 He accidentally attracts the attention of Barry Allen, who aids the older heroes against the villain.
 As a result of the adventure, the Justice Society decides to return to semi-active duty.
-Starting in this same story, Vandal Savage is now said to be 50,000 years old rather than one million, and his original name is revealed to be Vandar Adg.
+Starting in this same story, Savage is now said to be 50,000 years old rather than one million, and his original name is revealed to be Vandar Adg.
 The stories now say the meteor that mutated him did so through radiation rather than exotic gases, and that it did not actually explode but warped through space and time.
 A later story reveals that a fragment of the same radioactive meteor is recovered by a caveman named Klarn of the Bear Tribe, an enemy of Vandar Adg, who then makes it into an amulet.
-With this amulet, Klarn gains a unique reincarnation ability; every time he is killed or died, he quickly reappears elsewhere on Earth in a new body, fully clothed, and with his memories of all past lives intact.
+With this amulet, Klarn gains a unique reincarnation ability; every time he is killed or dies, he quickly reappears elsewhere on Earth in a new body, fully clothed, and with his memories of all past lives intact.
 Becoming one of Savage's most frequent enemies over the millennia, he is known to many as the Immortal Man.

 Following his failure to hold the Justice Society prisoner, Vandal Savage realizes he is not only aging but completely losing his immortality.
 He learns that the meteor that made him immortal in the first place did not explode into ash as he thought but actually warped through space and time, crossing through dimensions and into Limbo.
 Savage manipulates Jay Garrick and Barry Allen into helping him free the meteor back into Earth's atmosphere, hoping another exposure will recharge his immortality.
 Instead, it seemingly destroys him.
-Since Savage was shifting between the dimensions of Earth-One and Earth-Two just before the meteor impacted with him, he is now stuck in a partial existence between both worlds, only able to achieve tangibility in one while only being a shadow form in the other.
+Since Savage was shifting between the dimensions of Earth-One and Earth-Two just before the meteor impacted with him, he is now stuck in a partial existence between both worlds, only able to achieve tangibility in one while being a shadow form in the other.
 He also temporarily gains the ability to project messages and images into the minds of others.
 Though he regains his full state of physical being later and returns to Earth-Two, he still fails to regain his immortality.
 Later on, he uses the Superman of Earth-Two as a power source to recharge his immortality.
 Savage hopes to also take all of Superman's power, but Earth-Two's heroes arrive and foil the scheme.